19hours/sg-statutes/Acts/National Research Fund Act.md

 (a) to have been committed with the consent or connivance of an officer of the unincorporated association or a member of its governing body; or

-(b) to be attributable to any neglect on the part of such an officer or member,
+(b) to be attributable to any neglect on the part of such an officer or a member,

 the officer or member as well as the unincorporated association shall be guilty of the offence and shall be liable to be proceeded against and punished accordingly.